Q0tzly/logi_code/README.md

 When you hope contribution, send pull request.

 ## License
-LogiCode is the Apache License.
+Logi Code is the Apache License.